dentarg/auth0-blog/_posts/2018-04-10-aws-summit-how-agl-increased-ttv-and-customer-experience.markdown

   bg_color: "#222228"
   image: https://cdn.auth0.com/blog/series-c/auth0-logo.png
 tags:
+- AWSSummit
+- digital-transformation
+- AGL
-- foo
+- AWS
 related:
-- <ADD SOME RELATED POSTS FROM AUTH0'S BLOG>
+- 2018-02-12-auth0-joins-the-google-cloud-partner-platform
+- 2017-07-21-the-role-of-identity-in-application-modernization
+- 2017-10-13-how-do-i-modernize-my-legacy-system
 ---

 AGL Enterprise Security Architect [Heng Mok](https://www.linkedin.com/in/hengmok/)’s made a career out of being at the start of transformation programs.
 After building his deep knowledge of cybersecurity strategy and architecture in the banking industry, he shifted to energy, joining one of Australia’s leading providers of integrated energy at just the right time.